Do Oil Paintings Need a Varnish or Glaze Finish?

 This photo shows the pet portrait from the video above after it’s dried over night.
 From this angle, you can see how uniform the shine of the paint has become.

-The Bottom Line on Glazing Oil Paintings
+The Bottom Line on Glazing or Varnishing Oil Paintings

 The biggest question you need to ask yourself is what kind of texture you prefer.
 Glazing is completely a matter of taste.